 Being dehydrated has numerous effects on your body.
 Therefore, it's no surprise that staying hydrated has a huge impact on healthy hair.
 Did you know that just one strand of hair is made up of 25% water?
 Since hydration begins from the inside, drinking enough water is critical in helping hair growth from the root to the tip.
 It also helps prevents scalp issues such as dandruff, dryness, and itchiness that often occurs during the winter months.
 Ever notice the effect of dehydration on your skin?
 It tends to look dull and lifeless.
 The same happens to your hair when you’re not drinking enough water!

-Another great way to help your hair is by including supplements in your diet.
+Another great way to help your hair is including supplements in your diet.
 There are many great natural herbs that have been shown to impact the growth and health of your hair.
 Rosemary, aloe vera, and peppermint are three herbs shown to encourage hair growth, hydration, and eliminate a dry scalp.
-You can easily create your own supplements using empty capsules by Capsuline to formulate the most organic and natural hair supplements.
-At Capsuline, we also have the perfect accessories to make the process quick, simple, and mess-free.
+You can easily create your own supplements using empty capsules by Capsuline or you can try our specially formulated hair, skin & nails gummies!

 Don’t be shy about your winter hair, it happens to all of us.
 With the help of conditioner, oils, water, supplements, and a good hair care routine you will look as amazing as ever!
 To get the best deals on capsules for your hair supplements visit our website today!
 Don’t forget to check out our accessories designed to be your extra helping hand throughout the whole process.
 So, what are you waiting for?
 Start caring for your hair today and get ready for it to love you!